Beginner's Guide

 – Astra WordPress Theme Demo Site on Different Screens

-2. Why You Need a WordPress Theme?
+B. Why Do You Need a WordPress Theme?

 Every WordPress site requires a theme to display content online.
 Without a theme, you cannot show anything on your site; your site will appear as a blank page.
-A theme in WordPress has this important function of presenting the content stored in the database to the web.
+A theme in WordPress has the important function of presenting the content stored in the database to the web.

 You can easily change the default theme with any other theme and give a style to your site.
-And, there are thousands of free and paid themes to choose from.
-We’ll explain where you can find them in the sections below.
+There are thousands of free and paid themes to choose from.

-3. Free vs Premium WordPress Themes
+C. Free vs Premium WordPress Themes

 i) Free WordPress Themes

-Official WordPress Themes Repository
+WordPress Theme Repository

-– Official WordPress Themes Repository
+WordPress Theme Repository

 Additionally, you can find more free themes on other third-party theme provider sites.
 But we recommend choosing free themes from the official repository or trusted vendors like ThemeGrill, aThemes, and ThemeIsle.